yegor256/blog/_posts/2017/aug/2017-08-15-bitcoin-pyramid.md

 ---
 layout: post
 title: "Bitcoin Is Not a Pyramid.
-Coinbase Is."
+Coinbase&nbsp;Is."
 date: 2017-08-15
 place: Odessa, Ukraine
 tags: economics